aplteam/Tatin/docs/TatinForContributors.md

 A> If you want (or must) take advantage of the test framework's features in order to, say, hunt down a bug, then you should look into the two functions `#.Tatin.TestCases.RunTests` and `#.Tatin.TestCasesServer.RunTests`.
 A>
 A> In particular the `Prepare` function, which is called by the `RunTests` functions, is important: it instantiates the `Tester2` class as `T`, and that's the starting point for whatever you are trying to achieve.

+## Updating Tatin packages used by Tatin

+Although Tatin depends on a couple of Tatin packages, it cannot be used to load those packages; the common bootstrap problem.

+For that reason the packages installed in the packages\ folder are copied over to the APLSource\ folder.
+That allows loading the packages with Link.

+If you need to add a package then you need to perform a couple of steps:

+* Install that package in packages\ (or packages_dev/ if its only required for the test cases)
+* Add the package to the file TatinPackages.config
+* Call `#.Tatin.Admin.UpdatePackages 1`

+For further details see the comments in the function `UpdatePackages`.

 ## Do your thing